-If you find these questions fascinating, you should choose the Master's degree programme in Computing Science in Groningen.
-This programme deals with both the theoretical and the practical aspects of computing.
+If these questions fascinate you, you should choose the Master’s degree programme in Computing Science at Groningen, which deals with both the theoretical and practical aspects of computing.

 Because computing science is pivotal in many areas of research, students can easily participate in one of many research collaborations with other fields, such as bioinformatics, medicine and astronomy.
 In addition, contacts with many businesses facilitate internships in a variety of fields, matching the interests of most students.

 There are various opportunities to work on larger projects during the programme, allowing you to work with cutting-edge technologies.